-- b.
-The reagent name followed by the manufacturer's lot number: "HCI-691532": hydrochloric acid with lot number 691532. - c.
+b.
+The reagent name followed by the manufacturer's lot number: "HCI-691532": hydrochloric acid with lot number 691532.

+c.
 An abbreviation such as "STD" for stock standard, followed by the analyte and lot number: STD-TKN-256148: TKN standard lot number 256148.
 If more than one container of the same lot is received, a letter can be added to the end of the unique identifier to distinguish each container, such as "STD-TKN-256148a" and "STD-TKN-256148b".
-Note that unique identifiers may be assigned using other approaches as well. - iv.
+Note that unique identifiers may be assigned using other approaches as well.

+iv.
 Establish documentation that facilitates historical reconstruction and identification of the PURCHASED standards and reagents used for each analysis (2016 TNI V1M2 4.13.3.f.xi).
 The unique identifier can be recorded on the laboratory's bench sheets or sample preparation logs, providing a link to the preparation information so that a data reviewer can trace back to the origin of stock chemicals.
 An alternative to listing individual unique identifiers on bench sheets is to note in the reagent log "Date In Use" and "Date Out of Use."
-Note that this may be accomplished using other approaches as well. - v.
+Note that this may be accomplished using other approaches as well.

+v.
 Maintain records that supply, reagent, and consumable purchases are checked upon receipt to ensure that they comply with standard or method specifications (2016 TNI V1M2 4.6.2).
 In other words, verify that you received what you actually ordered and that you ordered the correct product.
-This verification may be documented on the packing slip, which is kept on file, or in some other manner. - D. Develop procedures to document the preparation and use of all reagents, standards, and media prepared by the laboratory.
-The following procedures are common approaches used to successfully establish this aspect of traceability: - i.
+This verification may be documented on the packing slip, which is kept on file, or in some other manner.

+D. Develop procedures to document the preparation and use of all reagents, standards, and media prepared by the laboratory.
+The following procedures are common approaches used to successfully establish this aspect of traceability:

+i.
 Assign a unique identifier and expiration date to each of the PREPARED reagents and standards.
 The laboratory should ensure that all standards are included in this process.
-Examples of standards include: - a.
-Calibration standards (including Continuing Calibration Verification (CCV) and second source standards (Initial Calibration Verification (ICV)) - b.
+Examples of standards include:

+a.
+Calibration standards (including Continuing Calibration Verification (CCV) and second source standards (Initial Calibration Verification (ICV))

+- b.
 Spiking standards (Matrix Spike (MS), Surrogate, Internal) - c.
 Quality control standards (QCS) / laboratory control standards (LCS) - d.
 Stock standards - e.
 Intermediate or working standards - f.
-Instrument performance check (IPC) solutions. - ii.
-The unique identifier and expiration date are recorded in the preparation records as well as on reagent and standard containers (2009 TNI V1M2 5.6.4.2.d). - Examples of unique identifiers include: - a.
-For a matrix spike, the sample ID followed by an abbreviation such as "SPK": "FE-030112-SPK". - b.
-For each standard in a calibration curve, an abbreviation such as "CAL1", "CAL2", or "CAL3" followed by the preparation date: "CAL1-030112". - Note that unique identifiers may be assigned using other approaches as well. - iii.
-Document reagent, standard, and media preparation details are recorded in a log or on the bench sheet to include the following information (2016 TNI V1M2 5.6.4.2.c): - a.
-Source reagent unique identifier - b.
-Source reagent volume(s) used - c.
-New reagent unique identifier - d.
-New reagent final volume
+Instrument performance check (IPC) solutions.

+ii.
+The unique identifier and expiration date are recorded in the preparation records as well as on reagent and standard containers (2016 TNI V1M2 5.6.4.2.d).
+Examples of unique identifiers include:

+a.
+For a matrix spike, the sample ID followed by an abbreviation such as "SPK": "FE-030122-SPK".

+b.
+For each standard in a calibration curve, an abbreviation such as "CAL1", "CAL2", or "CAL3" followed by the preparation date: "CAL1-030122".

+Note that unique identifiers may be assigned using other approaches as well.

+iii.
+Document reagent, standard, and media preparation details are recorded in a log or on the bench sheet to include the following information (2016 TNI V1M2 5.6.4.2.c):

+- a.
+Traceability to purchased stocks or neat compounds

+- b.
+Reference to the method of preparation

+- c.
+Preparation date

+- d.
+Expiration date

 PA-DEP Laboratory Accreditation Program Traceability of Measurements

-Compliance Assistance Revision 2
+Compliance Assistance Revision 3

-G019 Last Revised: May 23, 2022
+G019 Last Revised: 10/31/2022